The Cyber and Government Security Directorate (CGSD) ceased to exist in this form in September 2017.

 The work of CGSD was re-organised within the Cabinet Office taking into account the responsibilities of the National Cyber Security Centre.

 The Cyber and Government Security Directorate (CGSD) supports Cabinet Office ministers in determining priorities in relation to securing cyberspace; coordinates the National cyber security programme and is responsible for Personal, Physical and Information Security Policy across government and internationally.

-The OCSIA works with other lead government departments and agencies such as the Home Office, Ministry of Defence (MOD), Government Communications Headquarters (GCHQ), the Communications-Electronics Security Department (CESG), the Centre for the Protection of National Infrastructure (CPNI), the Foreign & Commonwealth Office (FCO) and the Department for Culture, Media & Sport.
+The CGSD works with other lead government departments and agencies such as the National Cyber Security Centre (NCSC), GCHQ, Home Office, Ministry of Defence (MOD), the Foreign & Commonwealth Office (FCO) and the Department for Digital, Culture, Media & Sport.

 Aims and objectives

-The OCSIA is responsible for implementing a number of cross cutting agendas including:
+The CGSD is responsible for implementing a number of cross cutting agendas including:

 - to deliver the new National Cyber Security Strategy (NCSS) 2016 - 2021;

 - manage the five-year National Cyber Security Programme (NCSP) 2016 - 2021;